-Clients who are under an ignition interlock requirement due to a reckless driving conviction are required to complete the minimum required interlock time ordered by the court.
-If a client chooses to install the interlock device and the court authorizes removal of the device prior to the restricted license end date and prior to a minimum of six consecutive months of interlock supervision having been completed, DMV will not require the minimum six consecutive months to be completed, however; if the interlock is still installed at the restricted license end date and the minimum six consecutive months of violation free compliant interlock supervision has not been completed, then DMV will require a minimum of six consecutive months with no alcohol-related violations
+Clients who are under an ignition interlock requirement due to a reckless driving conviction are required to complete the minimum requirement of six consecutive months of interlock installation with no alcohol-related violations.
+If a client chooses to install the interlock device and the court authorizes removal of the device prior to the restricted license end date and prior to a minimum of six consecutive months of interlock supervision having been completed, DMV will not require the minimum six consecutive months to be completed, however; if the interlock is still installed at the restricted license end date and the minimum six consecutive months of violation free compliant interlock supervision has not been completed, then DMV will require a minimum of six consecutive months with no alcohol-related violations.

 If an interlock violation has been returned to the court but has not yet been tried, a removal order shall not be sent, unless otherwise directed by the court.
-This applies even if the client has completed the minimum amount of ignition interlock time ordered by the court without alcohol-related violations.
+This applies even if the client has completed six consecutive months with no alcohol-related violations.